Who We Are

 News

-Hoberg Loop, one of the original trails established at Boggs, is nearing completion.
-On the morning of Saturday October 19 we plan to organize a group to finish the work and fine tune the trail.
-The work will include the use of mcleods, rakes and shovels.
-Please RSVP to [email protected] if you wish to join …
+The rough cut of Game Trail is completed on the east side of the mountain.
+On the morning of Saturday February 8 we plan to organize a group to do some finish work on the trail.
+The work will include the use of chainsaws, mcleods, rakes and shovels.
+Please RSVP to [email protected] if you wish …

 FOBM Facebook Feed